Namann-14/Festivo/README.md

 - No long waiting periods for payouts
 - Transparent fee structure

-### 🌐 NeoX Powered
-- Leveraging the speed and efficiency of the NeoX blockchain
-- Low transaction fees and fast confirmation times
-- Seamless integration with other Neo ecosystem projects

 ## How It Works

 1. **Connect Wallet**: Users connect their NeoX-compatible wallet to the platform.